 - How can I get personal loan protection insurance?

 What is personal loan protection insurance?

-Personal loan protection insurance can help cover the costs of your loan repayments when unexpected circumstances occur, such as being unable to work due to illness or injury.
+Consumer credit insurance (CCI) or personal loan protection insurance can help cover the costs of your loan repayments when unexpected circumstances occur, such as being unable to work due to illness or injury.
 This insurance is optional and can typically be purchased either when you apply for a personal loan or after the policy commences.

-What can personal loan protection insurance cover?
+What does personal loan protection insurance cover?

 - Being employed on a seasonal or fixed-term contract basis